-Course Outcomes Cognitive Level At the end of this course, students will be able to: CO 1: Conduct experiments to verify the characteristics and analyze A a b a the performance of microwave components and optical systems.
+Course Outcomes Cognitive Level At the end of this course, students will be able to: CO 1: Conduct experiments to verify the characteristics and analyze Arealyma the performance of microwave components and optical systems.
 Analyze CO 2: Simulate and conduct experiments in teams involving the design of impedance matching and microwave communication Create systems using discrete, distributed components and EMI.